sric-language/sric/doc/doc-en/src/learn/stmt.md

 Other conversions use unsafeCast.

 ### Error Handling
-Sric has no exception handling.
+Since Sric does not support exception handling, Optional can serve as an alternative for error return.